lavanyagarg112/fitnesstrackingbot/README.md

 ## Weekly Summaries

-Weekly summaries are generated automatically using data from the `Weekly Summary` tab in your Google Sheet.
+Weekly summaries are generated using data from the `Weekly Summary` tab in your Google Sheet.
 No additional code is required for this feature.
 Ensure your Google Sheet follows the structure of the provided `sample_sheet.xlsx`.

 ---